You heard everywhere that you should take action…

 I LOVE charts and arrows and everything that makes words and ideas very easy to understand, so let’s have a look at my little drawing:

-As you can see, when we are taking action (with or without s!), there are two results: or we’re getting the success wanted from this action, or we are getting feedback.
+As you can see, when we are taking action, there are two results: We’re getting the success wanted from this action, or we are getting feedback.

 I think that the “success” part is self-explanatory, but what about the “feedback” part?